Bernso/AutoClicker-python/README.md

-might add a ui in the future 🤷‍♂️
+main.py is a version without the UI